Skip to main content

 Protection of candidate personal data

-GDPR n°2016/679 imposes strict obligations when processing application data:
+The GDPR No. 2016/679 imposes strict obligations when processing application data:

-- Retention period: maximum 2 years after last contact with unsuccessful candidate (CNIL recommendation, deliberation 2022)
+• Retention period: maximum 2 years after last contact with rejected candidate (CNIL recommendation, deliberation 2022)

-- Right to erasure (art.
-17): candidate may request deletion of their data
+• Right to erasure (art.
+17): the candidate can request deletion of their data

-- Pre-selection algorithms: any automated processing producing a legal decision requires explicit information and right to object (art.
+• Automated selection algorithms: any automated processing producing a legal decision requires explicit notice and right to object (art.
 22)

-Companies using ATS or recruitment AI tools must conduct a Data Protection Impact Assessment (DPIA) when processing is likely to pose high risk to individuals' rights.
+Companies using ATS or AI recruitment tools must conduct a Data Protection Impact Assessment (DPIA) when processing is likely to present a high risk to individuals' rights.

-Usage Scenarios: Electronic Signature at the Service of Recruitment
+Use Cases: Electronic Signature in Service of Recruitment

 Scenario 1: An industrial SME in strong growth

-An industrial SME of 180 employees, facing 30% workforce growth over 24 months, needed to recruit and administratively integrate 50 new employees per year.
-The employment contract signing process relied on postal submission: average delay of 6 to 8 working days between sending and receiving signed contract, with a 35% follow-up rate (lost contracts, not returned, or signed with errors).
+An industrial SME with 180 employees, facing 30% workforce growth over 24 months, had to recruit and administratively integrate 50 new collaborators annually.
+The employment contract signature process relied on postal mail: average delay of 6 to 8 working days between sending and receiving the signed contract, with a follow-up rate of 35% (lost contracts, unreturned, or signed with errors).

-- Onboarding file completion rate of 98% on first sending (vs 65% previously)
+• 98% dossier completion rate on first send (vs 65% previously)

-- Estimated savings of €4,200 per year on postage, printing and follow-up costs
+• Estimated annual savings of €4,200 on postage, printing and follow-up management

-- Reduced HR stress during peak recruitment through integrated automatic reminders
+• Reduced HR stress during recruitment peaks thanks to integrated automatic reminders

-The solution also enabled centralising all entry documents (contract, charter, insurance, regulations) in the same sequential signature flow, reducing administrative processing time per file from 45 minutes to less than 8 minutes.
+The solution also enabled centralisation of all entry documents (contract, charter, health insurance, internal regulations) in a single sequential signature flow, reducing administrative processing time per file from 45 minutes to less than 8 minutes.

 Scenario 2: A management consulting firm with multi-site consultants

-A consulting firm of about forty consultants, operating across multiple French cities and regularly on client sites, encountered chronic difficulties in obtaining physical signatures during contract renewals, mission amendments and confidentiality clauses.
+A consulting firm with around forty consultants, operating across several French cities and regularly on client assignments, faced chronic difficulties in obtaining physical signatures when renewing contracts, assignment amendments and confidentiality clauses.

-Consultants, rarely in the office, returned signed documents with delays up to 3 weeks.
-Several missions had started without contractual documentation being finalised, exposing the firm to significant legal risk.
+Consultants, rarely in the office, returned signed documents with delays of up to 3 weeks.
+Several assignments had started without contractual documentation being finalised, exposing the firm to significant legal risk.

-- Notable improvement in consultant experience: over 85% qualified the new process as "significantly more professional"
+• Notable improvement in consultant experience: more than 85% qualified the new process as "significantly more professional"

 Scenario 3: A public hospital group

-A hospital group of approximately 1,200 employees had to manage hundreds of fixed-term contracts (CDDs for replacement, on-call work) annually, often concluded urgently to meet healthcare continuity needs.
-The delay in obtaining signed contracts was a major operational obstacle, with some staff starting their shift before the contract was formalised.
+A hospital group with approximately 1,200 staff had to manage several hundred fixed-term contracts (CDDs for replacement, locum work) annually, often concluded urgently to meet continuity of care needs.
+The time required to obtain signed contracts was a major operational obstacle, with some staff starting their duties before the contract was formalised.

 After integrating an electronic signature solution into the existing HRIS:

-- Zero contracts missing or unsigned beyond D+2 of start date
+• Zero missing or unsigned contracts beyond D+2 of job start

-- Strengthened GDPR compliance through secure, timestamped document retention
+• Enhanced GDPR compliance through secure and time-stamped document retention

-For healthcare establishments wishing to explore this further, our dedicated page on electronic signature in healthcare presents sector-specific regulatory requirements.
+For health establishments wishing to explore this subject further, our dedicated page on electronic signature in healthcare presents the regulatory specifics of the sector.

 Conclusion

-An optimal recruitment process is based on a coherent chain: rigorous need definition, structured multi-channel sourcing, objectively evaluated interviews and digitised administrative onboarding.
-Each link matters, and digitalising the contractual phase — through eIDAS-compliant electronic signature — represents one of the most impactful levers in terms of delay, candidate experience and legal security.
+An optimal recruitment process relies on a coherent chain: rigorous definition of need, structured multi-channel sourcing, objectively evaluated interviews and digitised administrative onboarding.
+Every link matters, and digitisation of the contractual phase — via eIDAS-compliant electronic signature — represents one of the most impactful levers in terms of delay, candidate experience and legal security.

-Certyneo supports you in transforming this critical recruitment stage.
-Discover our electronic signature solution and test the platform free of charge.
+Certyneo accompanies you to transform this critical stage of your recruitment.
+Discover our electronic signature solution for HR and test the platform free of charge.
 To estimate concrete gains for your organisation, use our ROI calculator and obtain a personalised projection in less than 2 minutes.

 Try Certyneo for free